 Just building on the point that we have mentioned in the previous section, you need to be clever about how you reduce the sugar content in your diet.
 Keep the fruits, said the wise one!
 But you can make a lot of progress by having less ketchup or yogurt on daily basis.
 And while we are on the subject, can you please have another thought about that third glass of juice you are going to have, once you are done reading this article?

 We have swiftly moved to the concluding point in this discussion, but we really hope that you learned something new from this article.
-People mess up their diets completely, just after reading a few messed up articles on the internet that don’t reflect accurate information, most of the times.
-But we are optimistic that you are not going to do anything of that sort.
+People mess up their diets completely, just after reading a few messed up articles on the internet that don’t reflect accurate information, most of the time.
+But we are optimistic that you are not going to do anything of that sort & we hope that you get all the information related to “Does sugar really gives you diabetes?“.
 If you can’t figure out the calorie game, you should consult a nutritionist.
 They are the people who can give you the best advice that would be more specific for you!
 With that wise advice, we bid you farewell from this discussion!